grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "What the fuck makes you so arrogant to fucking think I would go back out with a stubborn fucking ass-reamer like you?"
 Her face was flushing.
 "Fucking fuck!
 You'll fucking get me killed with your fucking stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow.
 You fucking twat."

 "Fuck Chips!
-Look at the work these fucking meatheads are doing --- if we don't have you aboard, we're going to fucking go down when it fails and we have nobody on board who can fix it!
+Look at the work these fucked meatheads are doing --- if we don't have you aboard, we're going to fucking go down when it fails and there's nobody who can fix it!
 Now, I've got a new job coming in, it pays really fucking good.
 I can offer you a fucking _double_ engineer's share for this next run.
 I'll even pay you half right fucking now."
 Percy said, reaching for her satchel full of coins.

 "Ah fuck you Percy.
 You can hold the fucking money.
 You're a fucking shithead, but an honest fucking one and always fucking paid smartly."
 Chips pushed at the bilge water edge with the toe of her rubber boot.
 "Ah fuck.
 Look at this fucking work they're fucking doing.
 Y'all going to fucking die without me on board.
 You, Percy, I don't give two shits.
 But I couldn't live with fucking Hemi or Owen going down when I could have stopped it."

-"Well, me neither Chips."
+"Well, me fucking neither Chips."

 "OK you fucking cunt.
 You got me.
 I'm in for the next run --- double fucking engineer share.
 Now get the fuck away from me before I start looking for another piece of pipe.
-Actually I might need one for these fucker in the puddle anyway."
+Actually I might need one for these fuckers in the puddle anyway."
 She said looking around.

 Percy walked away thinking she would do her best to just stay out of Chips' way on this run --- as much as one could stay out of anyone's way on a sub.
 But it was also reassuring to know she would be aboard.